-Why I love this chicken and dumplings soup recipe
+Why I love this chicken and dumplings soup

 Happy first day of September!
 It’s a beautiful fall day here, and I’ve been celebrating all day.
-This morning I actually put on a sweater and drove to my doctor appointment with the windows down and cinnamon coffee in had.
+This morning I actually put on a sweater and drove to my doctor appointment with the windows down and cinnamon coffee in hand.

-Ingredients note: I made the recipe dairy free by swapping full-fat coconut milk for what would normally be heavy cream, but I’ve also made them with plain, unsweetened almond milk and they’ve turned out just fine, so feel free to substitute as long as it’s unsweetened.
+- Coconut milk – I made the recipe dairy free by swapping full-fat coconut milk for what would normally be heavy cream, but I’ve also made them with plain, unsweetened almond milk and they’ve turned out just fine, so feel free to substitute as long as it’s unsweetened.

-This recipe uses boneless, skinless chicken breast, but you can definitely speed things up by using cut up rotisserie chicken meat.
+- Chicken breasts – This recipe uses boneless, skinless chicken breast, but you can definitely speed things up by using cut up rotisserie chicken meat.
 If you do, you’ll just need to simmer the soup long enough to soften the veggies.

 How to make chicken and dumplings without cream